1995 Gwynedd Council election

 The first election to Gwynedd County Council (at the time known as Caernarfonshire and Merionethshire County Council) was held on 4 May 1995.
 It was followed by the 1999 election.
 Results are drawn from the national press.

 Overview

-The previous Gwynedd Council had an Independent majority but Plaid Cymru secured control of the new authority.
+The previous Gwynedd Council had an Independent majority from 1973 until 1993 and was under no overall control thereafter.
+However, Plaid Cymru secured control of the new authority.